 After redirecting the tubes, the printer won’t just “magically” work.
 Epson may or may not still provide a WICReset Key.
 When the printer is plugged in download the key and go through its brief software install.
 The key tells the machine everything is working correctly.
 If you can’t get the key through the Epson website there are many companies out there selling the keys for $10.
 Keep in mind a lot of the keys are free if you’re using a Windows computer.

 Here is a situation where a key will be needed.

 Unclog Epson 1400 Printheads

 After installing the mods mentioned above your ready to go.
 However, if you ever let the printer sit longer than a week without use, your increasing the chance for a clog.
 Epson wants you to waste your ink so that’s why they gave you print head test software that does just that.
 Sometimes the clogs are so bad you need extra help.
 This is where Inkjetcarts comes in handy.
-They sell a cleaning solution that has its own cartages.
-You just remove your CIS cartages and replace them with the clear cleaning ones.
+They sell a cleaning solution that has its own cartridges.
+You just remove your CIS cartridges and replace them with the clear cleaning ones.
 Now you can find a detailed image and press print.
 The solution runs through the printer and works on the clogged areas just like Drano.
 The company provides a tutorial on how to do this and even talks about situations where you have to manually use a syringe plunger to extract ink out of the clogged print heads with the cleaning solution.

 Test Print Patterns

 Inkjetcarts also has a nice print package you can download.
 This package includes multiple color patterns so you can test your printer for color matching.
 This is critical if you ever needed to use the cleaning solution.
 These test prints will help the user get their machine back in top-notch working order.